Sign Up As A Member

 The Australian Open has experienced significant growth in prize money since we ushered in the new millennium, with increases every year, even during the pandemic when ticket sales were heavily restricted.

-The following tables break down prize money by round since 2001 for men and women.
+For 2025, prize money will improve by an impressive 11.56% for players.
+The following tables break down prize money by round since 2011 for men and women.
 You can scroll left to right to view the entire data set.

 For comparison, I’ve converted AUS dollars to US Dollars and Sterling pounds, which I calculate using the prior year’s exchange rate on the day of the final for a close approximation of value.